Brianstjames/cybersecurity-portfolio/2025-05-24 DayInReview.md

 - Notes Exam Practice 2: Network Implementations |
-- Electromagnetic interference (EMI) causing potential degradation of data transmission.
+- Electromagnetic interference (EMI) potential causes degradation of data transmission.
 - Running data cables close to electrical power cables and fluorescent lights can lead to electromagnetic interference, which disrupts the signal flow within the data cables.
-- This interference can cause data loss, slow transmission speeds, and even network outages.
+This interference can cause data loss, slow transmission speeds, and even network outages.
 - Wirless networks often operate on two main frequency bands: 2.4GHz and 5 GHz.
 - 5 GHz band offers less interference and higher data rates but has a shorter range than 2.4 GHz.
-- 5 GHz devices consume more power due to higher data rates and processing, the primary concern regarding wireless converage is ensuring connectivity and optimal performance.
+- 5 GHz devices consume more power due to higher data rates and processing.
+The primary concern regarding wireless converage is ensuring connectivity and optimal performance.
 - 2.4 GHz signals are better at penetrating walls and other physical barriers making it more suitable for coverage over larger areas and through obstacles.
 - The customer's router is known as the customer edge (CE).
-- The service provider's router is known as teh provider edge (PE).
-Routers serve both to link physically remoter networks and subdivide autonomous IP networks into multiple subnets.
+- The service provider's router is known as the provider edge (PE).
+Routers serve both to link physically remote networks and subdivide autonomous IP networks into multiple subnets.
-- Edge routers designed to work with DSL or cable broadband access methods are known as smaill office/home office (SOHO) routers.
+- Edge routers designed to work with DSL or cable broadband access methods are known as small office/home office (SOHO) routers.
 - Edge routers can perform framing to repackage data from the private LAN frame format to he WAN Internet access frame format.
 - WPA2-Personal uses a single passphrase shared among users.
 - WPA2-Enterprise uses IEEE 802.1X and EAP to authenticate each user individually against a AAA server enhancing security while also providing individual accountablity, allowing each user's access can be tracked and managed separately.